Make an enquiry

 Amble through Chiang Mai

 Chiang Mai’s crumbling walls and ancient moat create a tangible connection to the city’s past.
-As you walk through the old town, temples appear around every corner, saffron-robed monks wander the streets, and, as dusk falls, street food vendors set up at the city gates.
-Whether you stay within the walls or in the surrounding countryside, it’s easy to combine a visit to Wat Doi Suthep and Wat Umong in the foothills, with a stroll through a local market and a leisurely cycle down quiet backstreets.
+As you walk through the old town, temples appear around every corner, saffron-robed monks wander the streets and, as dusk falls, street food vendors set up at the city gates.
+Whether you stay within the walls or in the surrounding countryside, it’s easy to combine a visit to Wat Doi Suthep (and Wat Umong in the foothills) with a stroll through a local market and a leisurely cycle down quiet backstreets.

 Gravitate towards the centre

-Spend an evening zipping through neighbourhoods in an iconic tuk tuk taxi, sampling some of the best treats from Bangkok’s exciting streetfood scene.
-Try delicacies such as spiced seafood, rice noodle rolls and stir-fried morning glory in Yaowarat Road, see Pak Khlong Talat’s rafters packed with beautiful plants and flowers, and finish your night on the neon-tastic Khao San Road.
+Bangkok is the pulsating heart of the country, with a famously sprawling nature and frenetic energy.
+The majestic Grand Palace and Wat Pho’s Reclining Buddha are renowned highlights, and Jim Thompson's famous silk house contrasts with Siam Square’s modern shops.
+Spend an evening zipping through different neighbourhoods in a tuk tuk taxi, sampling some of Bangkok’s best quick eats such as spiced seafood, rice noodle rolls and stir-fried morning glory.
+See kaleidoscopic Pak Khlong Talat market, packed with beautiful plants and flowers, and whizz along the neon-tastic Khao San Road.

-Wilderness wandering
+Wild wandering

 Beach life